 We follow a multi-sensory curriculum which is individualised to our needs.
 We strive to try new things and push ourselves to achieve our goals.
 Some of these goals are physical goals such as learning to walk with our walkers and some goals are fine motor skills like learning to eat with a spoon.
 These skills will help us develop and grow at Elleray and beyond.

 Some lessons we do regularly in our class is Attention Autism, Write Dance, MATP, sensory stories, atmospherics and Tacpac sessions.
 We build long lasting friendships through these sessions and through the experiences that we have.

-We follow the thematic approach used across school and our focus in Autumn term was Jungle followed by Winter theme.
-Spring term we are focusing on the 1950's and learning about the circus, seaside and space!
+We follow the thematic approach used across school and our focus in Autumn term is Traditional Tales.

 We focused on the Jungle and made our own clouds, made an enormous crocodile and made rainmakers which we shared with our friends.
 We shared some engaging sensory stories together such as 'Walking through the Jungle' and learnt lots of Makaton signs to use alongside the story.